What is Digital Preservation?

 Most digital reformatting in the University Libraries is undertaken by the M.E.
 Grenander Department of Special Collections and Archives to preserve and provide access to a variety of information resources, including text, audio, and video.
 One of the bigger projects has been to digitize and reformat photographs from the University Archives Photograph Collections.
 Since 2001 they have captured over 14,000 photographs.
 Other collections that have been captured include holdings from the University Archives, the Civil Service Employees Association (CSEA) Collection, and the Marcia Brown Collection.
 They are available through LUNA, the University’s Digital Asset Management System.

 The Preservation Department has been reformatting brittle books to digital form since 2003.
-These are made accessible through the University Libraries online catalog system, unless they are still protected by United States Copyright Law.
+These are made accessible through the University Libraries online catalog system, and are listed separately on our Brittle Books Project page.

 The University Libraries follows the most current guidelines and standards for managing its digital assets.
 In 2014 the Libraries launched Scholars Archive, an institutional repository of articles, data and other scholarly works generated on campus.
 One of the primary goals of this initiative is to ensure preservation of our digital assets.

 The Digital Collections and Services page under the Digital Preservation website provides information about the National Digital Information Infrastructure and Preservation Program, Web Capture and Archiving, and Preservation Digital Reformatting Program.